VyrCossont/AtelierEsri/notes/design.md

 ## weapon tiers

+T3 is the first tier where Esri synthesizes her own equipment designs, but she will also be able to synthesize improved copies of T2 equipment, unlocking numbered effect slots not available on equipment from the shop.
+Given that there are only 3 playable characters, I'd like the player to be able to customize the party a bit by making T2 and T3 weapons overlap in power but with differing attacks and effects.
+This is kind of already a thing in real Atelier, but usually weapons of a given tier are significantly more powerful than weapons from a previous tier, and there's no point to keeping the old stuff around.

 1. junk every character starts with
     - Esri: Sae's staff
         - "It's just a loaner, okay?
 I want it back eventually."